FREQUENTLY ASKED QUESTIONS (FAQ)

 When does the mentee have to submit his or her R01?

-Earlier deadlines will vary from mentee to mentee depending on the status of the research program, preliminary data, and the proposal draft.
+Boot Camp mentees are expected to submit and R01-equivalent proposal within 12 months of program completion.
 Submission is a requirement of the program and will be verified by the Office of Research.

 Additionally, Chairs are asked to acknowledge the timing requirement and commit to financial support of the program if the submission is not sent.